Cherreads

 "Greetings, Fairy Su."

-After their initial shock faded, everyone stared at Su Min with eyes blazing with fervent hope and naked ambition.
-Sweeping her pitch black gaze across the room, she understood exactly what they wanted.
+After their initial shock faded, every practitioner in the room stared at Su Min with eyes blazing with fervent hope and naked ambition.
+Sweeping her pitch-black gaze across the hall, she understood exactly what they wanted.
 She had no interest in wasting time on pleasantries or political formalities.
-They were here for a transaction, and so was she.
+They were here for a transaction, and she was prepared to provide one.

-"Once this matter is settled," she said plainly, cutting straight to the heart of it, "I will devote an entire year to alchemical refining.
+"Once this matter is settled," she said, her voice cutting through the expectant silence, "I will devote an entire year to alchemical refining.
 Each of you will have the opportunity to request a pill from me, but you must prepare your own ingredients.
-Given my skill, a single batch of third tier pills usually yields two to three pellets, so you may pair up and submit your request together.
+Given my skill, a single batch of third-tier pills usually yields two to three pellets, so you may pair up and submit your request together.
 Just make sure to prepare at least two full sets of materials."

-"One last thing," Su Min added, her voice dropping several degrees, becoming as sharp and cold.
-"I do not expect you to defeat the enemy supreme experts outright.
-But when that Demon Queen uses her secret arts to extract and consume souls on the battlefield, if you fail to shatter those souls before she absorbs them fully, do not blame me for the consequences that will follow."
+"One last thing," Su Min added, her voice dropping several degrees.
+"I don't expect you to defeat the enemy supreme experts outright.
+But when that Demon Queen uses her secret arts to extract and consume souls on the battlefield, if you fail to shatter those souls before she absorbs them fully, don't blame me for the consequences that will follow."

-Her obsidian eyes swept across the hall, carrying a chilling, lethal edge.
-Everyone present instinctively lowered their heads, their necks shrinking as if caught in a sudden, killing frost.
-They understood the warning perfectly, failure to contain the Queen's soul devouring techniques would mean facing a Su Min who had run out of patience.
+Her obsidian eyes swept across the hall, carrying a lethal edge.
+Everyone present instinctively lowered their heads.
+Their shoulders tensed as if caught in a sudden frost.
+They understood the warning perfectly: failure to contain the Queen's soul-devouring techniques would mean facing a Su Min who had run out of patience.

 "We shall not fail you!"